harshbari-153/KJNN/README.md

-# KJNN: A Novel Neural Network Architecture for Claim Justification Classification
+# KJNN: A Neural Network Architecture for Claim Justification Classification

 KJNN is a neural network architecture designed for claim justification classification.
 It utilizes seven trainable matrices to effectively capture the relationships between a claim and its justifications.
 This project addresses the challenge of classifying the veracity of claims based on provided justifications, specifically within the context of political discourse.